Localization vs translation: Beyond words

 Translators can also be provided with context, which allows them to see where the translated content will be used in the actual product or application.
 This contextual information helps translators better understand how their translations fit into the overall user experience.

-POEditor can integrate with popular machine translation services like Google Translate, Microsoft Translator, and DeepL, which can speed up the initial translation process.
+POEditor can integrate with popular machine translation services like Google Translate, Azure AI Translator, and DeepL, which can speed up the initial translation process.
 Human translation via Gengo and TextMaster is also available.

 In conclusion